Medication-Assisted Drug & Alcohol Use Disorder Treatment in Tampa, Florida

 The 7 Summit Pathways model for treating Substance Use Disorder embraces what we call The 7 Dimensions of Wellness.
 These include:

 Each of these aspects of wellness are addressed when helping our patients step into and maintain a life of Recovery.
-With the help of intensive, personalized treatment in our safe facilities, we work to promote overall health and well-being.
+With the help of intensive, personalized treatment in our safe rehabilitation facilities, we work to promote overall health and well-being.

 By addressing all seven of these dimensions, our treatment program is intended to foster long-term relief from Substance Use Disorder.
 We promise actual treatment for our patients in a caring, personal manner rather than simply taking a one-size-fits-all approach.